 Students and graduates are often asked to take psychometric tests as part of the selection and recruitment procedure.
 These tests can include numeracy tests, literacy tests and verbal reasoning tests.
 The following resources may help you prepare.

-Careers and Employability Resources and Events
+Careers and Employability Resources

 The following books are available in the University Library